-Bart is an experienced litigator, trial attorney, and former engineer who has dedicated his entire career to resolving his clients’ disputes and challenges related to patents, trademarks, copyrights, trade secrets, unfair competition, false advertising, and other complex commercial and intellectual property disputes.
-He has represented and counseled a wide variety of clients, from start-ups to Fortune 100 companies, in the telecommunications, e-commerce, machinery and equipment, apparel, footwear, consumer products, and healthcare industries.
+Bart is an experienced litigator, trial attorney, and former engineer who has dedicated his entire career to helping resolve his clients’ disputes and challenges related to patents, trademarks, trade secrets, unfair competition, false advertising, copyrights, and other complex business litigation.
+He has represented and counseled a wide variety of clients, from start-ups to Fortune 100 companies, in the consumer products, equipment and machinery, oil and gas, footwear, apparel, healthcare, e-commerce, telecommunications, and other industries.

 Bart’s clients have included Nike, ITT, Newell Brands, Sprint, Columbia, Cerner, The Home Depot, and Hallmark.
 Bart has served as lead trial attorney in multiple cases around the country and regularly handles critical hearings and briefs, manages complex litigation, and argues patent-related and other cases in federal district courts and before the U.S. Court of Appeals for the Federal Circuit.